Gustav III: Assassination

 Gustav III's war against Russia and his implementation of the Union and Security Act of 1789 helped increase hatred of the king amongst the nobility, which had been growing ever since the coup d'état of 1772.
 In the winter of 1791–92, members of the nobility began a conspiracy to assassinate the king and reform the constitution.
 The conspirators included Jacob Johan Anckarström, Adolph Ribbing, Claes Fredrik Horn, Carl Pontus Lilliehorn and Carl Fredrik Pechlin.
 Anckarström was chosen to carry out the murder with pistols and knives, but there has also been evidence suggesting that Ribbing was the one who actually shot Gustav.

 The assassination of the king was enacted at a masked ball at the Royal Opera House in Stockholm at midnight on 16 March 1792.
 Gustav had arrived earlier that evening to enjoy a dinner in the company of friends.
-During dinner, he received an anonymous letter that described a threat to his life (written by the colonel of the Life Guards Carl Pontus Lilliehorn), but, as the king had received numerous threatening letters in the past, he chose to ignore it.
-The letter was written in French, and in translation it stated:
+During dinner, he received an anonymous letter that described a threat to his life from Life Guards Colonel Lilliehorn, but, as the king had received numerous threatening letters in the past, he chose to ignore it.
+The letter was written in French and in translation stated:

 To the King — with the greatest humility.

 Pray, allow an unknown whose pen is guided by tactfulness and the voice of conscience, dare take the liberty to inform You, with all possible sincerity, that certain individuals exist, both in the Provinces and here in the City, that only breathe hatred and revenge against You; indeed to the extreme of wanting to shorten Your days, through murder.

 They are greatly upset to see this not happening at the last masquerade but they rejoice at the tidings of seeing that there will be a new one today.
 Bandits do not like lanterns; there is nothing more serviceable for an assassination than darkness and disguise.
 I dare, then, to appeal to You, by everything that is holy in this world, to postpone this damnable ball, to such times as are more positive for Your present as well as coming benefit...